-The IGA requires the City to file with Pueblo County, on or before March 31 of the year following the expenditures, a report containing an estimate of the expenditures on the City's and Utilities' Stormwater Control Programs.
+The IGA requires the City to file with Pueblo County, on or before June 30 of the year following the expenditures, a report containing final audited expenditures on the City's and Utilities' Stormwater Control Programs.
 The IGA also specifies the minimum annual, average annual, and minimum total expenditures, which must be met or exceeded each year.
-This Preliminary Expenditures report serves as an update to the Annual Report of Estimated Expenditures for the 2021 Calendar Year, submitted on January 28, 2022.
-This report is to be followed by the filing of a Final Expenditure report on or before June 30, 2022.
-The Final Expenditures report will be based on the completed audited financial information.
+This Final Expenditures report serves as an update to the Annual Report of Preliminary Expenditures for the 2021 Calendar Year, submitted on March 29, 2022, and the Annual Report of Estimated Expenditures for the 2021 Calendar Year, submitted on January 28, 2022.

-The following contains a summary of Stormwater Control Program activities and report of preliminary audited expenditures for the 2021 calendar year.
+The following contains a summary of Stormwater Control Program activities and report of final audited expenditures for the 2021 calendar year.
 Per the IGA, for the purpose of this report, "...expenditures mean both actual expenditures and encumbered funds.
 'Encumbered funds' shall mean monies which are appropriated and placed into a fund or account restricted (1) for payment of an authorized Stormwater Control Program activity and cannot be obligated or used for any other purpose, and (2) for payment of capital construction projects for which appropriate steps are being undertaken in a timely manner to advance towards physical construction."